 Nothing helps calm the nerves by taking a few big, deep breaths.
-Before you start, breathe in and out a couple of times to center yourself.
-Remember that you’re doing this to honor your loved one and that’s all that matters.
+Before you start, breathe in and out a couple of times to centre yourself.
+Remember that you’re doing this to honour your loved one and that’s all that matters.

 If you need to take more deep breaths during the eulogy, that’s completely fine, no one is expecting you to be a professional at this.
 Use your breath to also help slow down your speech and connect with the audience.

 Along with your written speech and tissues, bring a bottle of water up with you.
 Taking a sip of water will calm you and prevent your mouth from drying out.